Tap here to get 5 Secrets to Stress Free Dinners

 How to Make Crockpot Stuffing

 1. Sauté vegetables in a large frying pan.
-We are going to throw an entire stick of butter (8 tablespoons) in a frying pan before adding in onions, celery, apples, and seasoning.
-(No wonder I like this so much.)
+Melt butter in a frying pan before adding in onions, celery, apples, and seasoning.

 2. Cook the sausage.
-In a separate skillet we are going to brown up a pound of Italian sausage.
+In a separate skillet brown a pound of Italian sausage.
 Cook until broken up and browned and then drain the grease.

 3. Coat the dry bread.
 Right in the base of your greased slow cooker, combine the bread with the eggs so that the bread is coated.

 4. Bring it all together.
-Now mix in the sautéed vegetables and meat.
+Now stir in the sautéed vegetables and meat.
 Make sure it is well combined.
 Finally pour chicken stock over all of the ingredients.

 5. Cook the stuffing on low for 4 to 5 hours.